Skip to content

 1. After installation, the "Dev Blog Posts" view will appear in the Explorer panel sidebar

-4. Click the refresh button in the view header to load the latest posts
+3. Click the refresh button in the view header to load posts (no automatic refresh on startup)

 Setting Up Your RSS Feed